aio-libs/aiopg/docs/core.rst

    .. method:: mogrify(operation, parameters=None)

-      :returns: a query string after arguments binding.
+      Returns a query string after arguments binding.
 The string returned is exactly the one that would be sent to the database running the :meth:`Cursor.execute` method or similar.

       The returned string is always a bytes string::

          >>> cur.mogrify("INSERT INTO test (num, data) VALUES (%s, %s)", (42, 'bar')) "INSERT INTO test (num, data) VALUES (42, E'bar')"

    .. method:: setinputsizes(sizes)